 Spring in our heads - what does this season do to us?

-by Lena Severin
+Lena Severin

 Ever since the flood of sunshine across Germany at the end of February, I think we've all been thinking about spring.
 My walking route is now lined with crocus meadows where there was snow just a few weeks ago, daffodils where there were puddles of mud and the sun is making an appearance more and more often.
-I'm finding it much easier to concentrate again, I'm in a better mood and I'm realizing more and more often how much more energy I have left at the end of the working day.
+I'm finding it much easier to concentrate again, I'm in a better mood and I'm noticing more and more often how much more energy I have left at the end of the working day.
 And between you and me: the apartment thanks me a lot, because where do you put this excess energy during a pandemic?
 That's right, into cleaning, tidying, sorting out, cooking and, of course, playing 80s music at full volume!

 And while I was doing my rounds through the living room with the vacuum cleaner to Whitney Houston's "I wanna dance with somebody" the other day, the question came into my head as to what was actually happening in my body that I had mutated from a couch potato living in yoga pants to an uninhibitedly dancing karaoke cleaning fairy.
 Sound familiar?
 Then it's about to get interesting!